Understanding JWN stock ratios for better investment decisions

 Sponsored

-As well, it is important to consider JWN stock ratios such as price-to-sales, which is currently 0.18.Likewise, its price to free cash flow for the last twelve months stands at 25.33.
-JWN’s price to book ratio for the most recent quarter was 4.01, resulting in an 3.98 price to cash per share for the period.
+As well, it is important to consider JWN stock ratios such as price-to-sales, which is currently 0.19.Likewise, its price to free cash flow for the last twelve months stands at 26.57.
+JWN’s price to book ratio for the most recent quarter was 4.20, resulting in an 4.18 price to cash per share for the period.

 How does Nordstrom Inc. (JWN) stock rate among analysts?
 Buy, sell, or hold?